Harikrishna-AL/notes/content/posts/insuranceLLM.md

     def model_to_lora(model, config):
         """
         A function to convert the model to Lora.
-This function adds the Lora layer to the model. (new paremeters)
+This function adds the Lora layer to the model. (new parameters)

         model: model to convert
         config: LoraConfig